effektif/user-docs/docs/include_tasks/due-dates.rst

 -----------------

-You can set a task’s due date, so that the assignee’s tasks inbox highlights overdue tasks.
+You can set a task’s due date, so that the assignee's tasks inbox highlights overdue tasks.
 To set a task’s due date, open the task, and select the clock icon to open the date selector.